-The Department and the Programme Delivery Support Unit (PDSU) continued to provide excellent support to the project during the year.
-In addition, continued assistance from other central government bodies, such as the Department of Finance and Personnel and the Strategic Investment Board, proved invaluable.
+Engagement continued with the Department during the year in relation to the Project and in addition, assistance from other central government bodies, such as the Department of Finance and Personnel and the Strategic Investment Board, proved invaluable.
+This ongoing assistance is essential to successful delivery of the Project and is welcomed by arc21.